FreeMasen/RestaurantQueueServer/README.md

 ```
 ##### Put
 this updates an existing Reservation by capturing the ":id" portion of the url
-and removing the object that shares that id.
+and updating the object that shares that id.
 It then returns the full list
 to the caller
 ``` swift
 route.put("/api/RestaurantQueue/seat/:id") { request in